invidian/secure-and-reproducible-arch-linux/README.md

 This data will be stored on the following devices:

-- Any of your daily devices like laptop or mobile phone
+- Any of your daily devices like laptop or mobile phone.
-- Your local backup device
+- Your local backup device.
-- Your remote backup storage
+- Your remote backup storage.

 #